 Makefile assumes that you have a directory

 is part of the same project.
 It should be placed at the same directory

 — Example Program Makefile

-# GNU Make Makefile for My Example Program # # Call make with: `make all` for a “debug compile”, or # call make with: `make all RELEASE=1` for a “release compile”. # # Note: On Windows, you may have GNU's `make`, or `mingw32-make`, so you # should run the appropriate version with this `Makefile`. # operating system detection, to make the rest of the file more generic. # ifeq ($(OS),Windows_NT) THEOS := Windows else THEOS := $(shell uname -s) endif # per-project settings and modifications. do not add `.exe` on Windows. # PROG := myprogram SRCS := $(wildcard *.c) OBJS := $(SRCS:.c=.o) CC := gcc CFLAGS := -Wall -Wextra -pedantic -std=c99 CPPFLAGS := LDFLAGS := # Change compiler flags based on release/debug compiles. # ifdef RELEASE CFLAGS += -O2 -DNDEBUG else CFLAGS += -O0 -g2 endif # set operating system specifics, like adding `.exe` to the executable # name, and the commands for deleting files (Windows has no `rm`). # ifeq ($(THEOS),Windows) PROG := $(PROG).exe RMCMD := cmd /c del $(PROG) $(OBJS) 2>NUL: else RMCMD := rm $(PROG) $(OBJS) 2>/dev/null || true endif # generic rule for any `*.o` file, which is dependent on a `*.c` file # with the same name, just a different extension. `$@` will result in # the object file's name, and `$<` in the source file name. # %.o: %.c $(CC) $(CFLAGS) -c -o $@ $< # this rule specifies that the program executable, is dependend on # the list of object files in `$(OBJS)`, and the commands to execute # when it is out of date, is to peforming the “link” command. # $(PROG): $(OBJS) $(CC) $(CFLAGS) -o $@ $(OBJS) $(LDFLAGS) .PHONY: all clean clean: -@$(RMCMD) all : $(PROG)
+# GNU Make Makefile for My Example Program # # Call make with: `make all` for a “debug compile”, or # call make with: `make all RELEASE=1` for a “release compile”. # # Note: On Windows, you may have GNU's `make`, or `mingw32-make`, so you # should run the appropriate version with this `Makefile`. # Operating system detection, to make the rest of the file more generic. # ifeq ($(OS),Windows_NT) THEOS := Windows else THEOS := $(shell uname -s) endif # Per-project settings and modifications.
+Do not add `.exe` on Windows. # PROG := myprogram SRCS := $(wildcard *.c) OBJS := $(SRCS:.c=.o) CC := gcc CFLAGS := -Wall -Wextra -pedantic -std=c99 CPPFLAGS := LDFLAGS := # Change compiler flags based on release/debug compiles. # ifdef RELEASE CFLAGS += -O2 -DNDEBUG else CFLAGS += -O0 -g2 endif # Set operating system specifics, like adding `.exe` to the executable # name, and the commands for deleting files (Windows has no `rm`). # ifeq ($(THEOS),Windows) PROG := $(PROG).exe RMCMD := cmd /c del $(PROG) $(OBJS) 2>NUL: else RMCMD := rm $(PROG) $(OBJS) 2>/dev/null || true endif # Generic rule for any `*.o` file, which is dependent on a `*.c` file # with the same name, just a different extension. `$@` will result in # the object file's name, and `$<` in the source file name. # %.o: %.c $(CC) $(CPPFLAGS) $(CFLAGS) -c -o $@ $< # This rule specifies that the program executable is dependend on # the list of object files in `$(OBJS)`, and the commands to execute # when it is out of date, is to peform the ‘link’ command. # $(PROG): $(OBJS) $(CC) $(CFLAGS) -o $@ $(OBJS) $(LDFLAGS) .PHONY: all clean clean: -@$(RMCMD) all : $(PROG)

 IMPORTANT — Hard Tab Characters